-Cleaning the Liquid System

-To prevent growth of micro-organisms in the liquid system, we recommend cleaning the liquid system once a week.
-Depending on your application you can fill the system with one of the following agents (water is used as system liquid):
+Cleaning the Liquid System To prevent growth of micro-organisms in the liquid system, we recommend cleaning the liquid system once a week.
+Depending on your application you can fill the system with one of the following agents (water is used as system liquid): Mild detergent Weak acid and base in sequence Disinfectant Note: If a system liquid other than de-ionized water is used, confirm the suitability of the cleaning agents with the manufacturer.
+To fill the liquid system and allow the agent to react, proceed as follows: Place the tubing in a bottle with the cleaning agent and flush the liquid system twice.
+Refer to cross references above.
+2 Allow the cleaning agent to react for at least 10 minutes.
+3 Place the tubing in a bottle with distilled or de ionized water and flush the

-- Mild detergent

-- Weak acid and base in sequence

-- Disinfectant

-Note: If a system liquid other than de-ionized water is used, confirm the suitability of the cleaning agents with the manufacturer.

-To fill the liquid system and allow the agent to react, proceed as follows:

-- 1 Place the tubing in a bottle with the cleaning agent and flush the liquid system twice. - Refer to cross references above. - 2 Allow the cleaning agent to react for at least 10 minutes. - 3 Place the tubing in a bottle with distilled or de-ionized water and flush the liquid system twice. - Refer to cross references above. - 4 Flush the liquid system eight times with system liquid.
+- 3 Place the tubing in a bottle with distilled or de-ionized water and flush the liquid system twice.
+Refer to cross references above. - 4 Flush the liquid system eight times with system liquid.
 Refer to cross references above.